The 5 Reasons Why We Love Drinking Coffee So Much

 2. It Can Prolong Your Life

-A study conducted over ten years by the American Medical Association’s JAMA Internal Medicine showed that subjects who drank one to eight cups of coffee per day were 10% to 15% less likely to die during that period than non-coffee drinkers.
-This may be due to the rich health benefits that your regular cup of coffee provides.
+A ten-year study published in JAMA Internal Medicine found that people who drank one to eight cups of coffee per day were 10-15% less likely to die during the study period than non-coffee drinkers.
+This is attributed to coffee’s antioxidant content and other compounds linked to a range of health effects.

 3. An Array Of Flavors To Choose From